Grapycal/Grapycal/backend/docs/source/getting_started/extensions.rst

 Extensions
 ================

 Each extension defines a set of nodes that can be used in a Grapycal workspace.
-The extension `builtin_nodes` is automatically included in every workspace, providing a set of basic nodes.
+The extension `grapycal_builtin` is automatically included in every workspace, providing a set of basic nodes.
 You can create your own extensions to define custom nodes.

 Create an Extension